 About the Artist

-Margot Quan Knight (Bellevue) received a 2009 GAP for financial assistance in the completion of a photographic quilt project begun in October 2008.
-The project, titled Mirror Quilts, grows from Margot’s past work that used reflective surfaces to examine portraiture, and the gap between photographs, reflections, and reality.
+Margot Quan Knight (Bellevue) received 2009 GAP Award funding for financial assistance in the completion of a photographic quilt project begun in October 2008.
+The project titled Mirror Quilts, grows from Margot’s past work that used reflective surfaces to examine portraiture, and the gap between photographs, reflections, and reality.
 As her first post-MFA project, it is also a new step creatively: it is an attempt to take what she has learned from video, mirrors, and installations and bring those ideas back “home” to photography.

 Information included above was provided by artist at the time of application.